-The base had the usual NAAFI, with a WVS lounge attached, and an Astra cinema, but like most RAF airfields in Germany at that time it had a Malcolm Club where all ranks were permitted to mix.
+The base had the usual NAAFI with a WVS lounge attached and an Astra cinema, but like most RAF airfields in Germany at that time it had a Malcolm Club where all ranks were permitted to mix.
 The highlight of any week for a great number of homesick National Servicemen, particularly those with girlfriends back home and dreading the arrival of a 'Dear John', was listening to Two Way Family Favourites on the radio at Sunday lunchtimes.
-Some songs were requested so frequently (notably Shirley Bassey's "Hands Across the Sea") that even now when hearing them I am reminded of those days.
+Some songs were requested so frequently (notably Shirley Bassey's "Hands Across the Sea") that even now when hearing them I am immediately reminded of those days.
 There was a television in the WVS lounge and one evening every a week Netherlands TV showed a British film (Dutch subtitles/English dialogue); as most were fairly recent releases those evenings were always a popular.

 Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or, a further 20 minute walk to the bars in Elmpt village.
 Sometimes it was possible to get a lift in somebody's car to a popular hostellerie in Bracht run by three sisters, commonly known as the 'Six Tits'.
 Being located on the Netherlands frontier we were ideally situated for visits to Amsterdam, helped by the Dutch railways who allowed British sevicemen to travel at half fare.

 Unlike probably 99% of National Servicemen in BAOR, I never minded returning from leave.
 I was a corporal at the time of demob and was 'almost' sorry when it arrived.
 I was even invited by the major and his wife for a farewell drink!
 My job had been interesting, I had learnt to drive, had flown in a Canberra, and had made a lot of friends; life had been sweet.
-A fact reinforced during my demob journey home on the military train and troopship when I met a few members from the RASC draft with whom I had travelled out to Germany nineteen months previous and heard some of their tales of woe.
+A fact reinforced during my demob journey home on the military train and troopship when I met a few members from the RASC draft with whom I had travelled out to Germany nineteen months previous and listened some of the problems they had experienced.